 EXPERIMENTAL DIET

-The composition of the experimental diets is presented in table 1 while the proximate composition of the experimental diet is shown in table 2, Diet A, B, C, D contained 0, 15, 30 and 45% inclusion of Leucaenaleucocephalaseed meal as a replacement for soya beans meal, with 0% inclusion serving as the control.
+The experimental diets formulation and proximate analysis are presented in Table 1 and 2.
+Diets contained 0, 15, 30 and 45% Leucaenaleucocephalaseed meal a replacement by soya beans meal, with 0% inclusion serving as the control.

 Table 1: Feed Composition of experimental diets